- Admission Requirements

 NOTE: Valid institutional or organizational email addresses are required.
 Hotmail, Gmail, Yahoo, etc. are not accepted and will be verified.

 |Your Statement of Intent will consist of two (2) parts.

 1 – A 750 word Statement of Intent indicating how you envision the program will further your career goals.
 It will be used to assess the program’s ability to meet those goals

 2 – A 1000 word Statement of Experience detailing your specific skills in research design, analysis, and writing; your ability to work collaboratively in interdisciplinary teams; and your previous experience that will ensure your success in this interdisciplinary program.

-Applicants can include their project rankings directly into the online application form, otherwise please complete the Health Research Project Preference Form – MSc in HSTP and uploaded into the Portfolio section of the application in the Carleton Central system.
+Applicants can include their project rankings directly into the online application form, otherwise please complete the Health Research Project Preference Form – MSc in HSTP and uploaded into the Statement of Intent section of the application in the Carleton Central system.